algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 [^5]: Go is an open-source, statically typed programming language.
 This programming language includes tools for safe memory usage, object management, rubbish collection and static typing along with concurrency.

-[^6]: Fabgen is a set of Python scripts to generate C++ binding code to different languages.
+[^6]: FABGen is a set of Python scripts to generate C++ binding code to different languages.
 It was written as a SWIG[^7] replacement for the Harfang Multimedia [Framework](http://www.harfang3d.com).

 [^7]: SWIG (Simplified Wrapper and Interface Generator) is an open source software tool for connecting software or software libraries written in C/C++ with scripting languages such as: Tcl, Perl, Python, Ruby, PHP, Lua or other programming languages such as Java, C#, Scheme and OCaml.